microdotblog/help.micro.blog/_posts/2017-05-02-whats-next.markdown

 We've recently finished these changes:

+* Increased MP3 file upload for podcasts to 35 MB.
+* Added podcast settings for email address and using your "about me" text as the podcast description.
+* Added support for cross-posting to Facebook pages after Facebook turned off previous posting API.
+* Updated web following list to show who you aren't following yet.
 * Added support for IndieBookClub.
 * Added ability to set custom footer HTML in any theme.
 * Improved authorization so Micro.blog is an IndieAuth provider.